US Citizens’ Guide to Malaysia’s MM2H Residency 2025

 Malaysia’s My Second Home (MM2H) programme is one of Asia’s most established long-term residency schemes.
 It offers a renewable five-year visa that allows foreign nationals to live in Malaysia with minimal restrictions.

 For US citizens, MM2H provides a route to enjoy year-round tropical weather, affordable living, and access to some of Southeast Asia’s most attractive property markets.
-As a UK-based international property advisory, Alestria supports clients globally, helping investors understand visa options and property opportunities across Malaysia and Thailand.

 Why Malaysia appeals to Americans